 - Example: "The family has decided to go on a trip."

-However, if you want to emphasize the individual members of the group, you can use "have."
+Even so, if you want to stress the individual members of the group, you can use "have.)

 Tip 4: Be Mindful of Intervening Phrases Sometimes, phrases can come between the subject and the verb, making it harder to identify the correct verb form.
 Ignore these intervening phrases and focus on the actual subject.